 I was walking along the panoramic promenade just outside Pienza in Tuscany, admiring the landscape views of the Val d’Orcia, when I first spotted a circular bell tower between the trees.
 Pienza, rebuilt as an ideal Renaissance town by Pope Pius II in the fifteenth century, is a jewel in itself, but I had a sense that this little Romanesque church was going to be a hidden gem that I could not miss.

 I reached the church on foot down a steep road on the edge of town, following signs to Pieve di Corsignano.
 Pieve means parish church and Corsignano is the name of the original village that Pienza was built on.
-This was a key stop along an alternative route of the Via Francigena pilgrimage road from France to Rome.
+This was a key stop along an alternative route of the Via Francigena pilgrimage road from Northern Europe to Rome.

 Records of a church here date back to about the 8th century, and it was dedicated to Saints Vito and Modesto.
 According to information at the site, the facade of the remaining building dates from the 11th century, while the bell tower is older.